-Boat and PWC Licence students must provide at least two (2) days notice if they do not intend to attend a course, or would like to transfer to another course and should they fail to give such notice they are liable for the full course fee.
+Students must provide at least two (2) days notice if they do not intend to attend a course, or would like to transfer to another course and should they fail to give such notice they are liable for the full course fee.
 No refund will be made to the student who cancels or withdraws from the training without providing 2 days notice unless there are valid reasons based on compassionate situations such as accidents, sickness and bereavement.
 In the event that you cannot attend the course, and you provide at least 2 days notice your booking/enrolment and payment is transferable to another date (up to three transfers).
-If a student wishes to transfer the course date for a fourth time, they are required to pay the full course enrolment fee.
+If a participant wishes to transfer the course date for a fourth time, they are required to pay the full course enrolment fee.

-- For courses/programs where a booking/enrolment deposit is required,if more than eight weeks notice of cancellation is provided, the non-refundable booking deposit may be transferred to a later course or transferred to another student.
-If a booking is cancelled less than eight weeks prior to the course commencement date, the deposit is non-refundable but may be applied to a future course at the discretion of the the College and if the future course is within two months of the cancellation.
-If a booking is cancelled within four weeks of the course start date, and the College is unable to re-sell the place on the course, the deposit is both non-refundable and non-transferable.
+For courses/programs where a booking/enrolment deposit is required,if more than eight weeks notice of cancellation is provided, the non-refundable booking deposit may be transferred to a later course or transferred to another student.
+If a booking is cancelled less than eight weeks prior to the course commencement date, the deposit is non-refundable but may be applied to a future course at the discretion of NMC if the future course is within two months of the cancellation.
+If a booking is cancelled within four weeks of the course start date, and NMC is unable to re-sell the place on the course, the deposit is both non-refundable and non-transferable.

-- NMC reserves the right to fully claim any fees paid if a student gives incomplete or false information during enrolment, if a students enrolment has to be cancelled because of disciplinary reasons, or if a student leaves the College without notice.
+NMC reserves the right to fully claim any fees paid if a participant gives incomplete or false information during enrolment, if a participant's enrolment has to be cancelled because of disciplinary reasons, or if a pparticipant leaves the training without notice.

 Privacy and security

-Students have the right of appeal, to make a complaint, submit a grievance or request an assessment appeal.
-If an unpleasant experience is encountered during your training and you feel comfortable, discuss it with the trainer or, call the College on 1300 723 112 and request to talk with the Managing Director.
-If you are not satisfied with the result you can also lodge a complaint with the Australian Skills Quality Authority (ASQA), State Fair Trading Office or State Maritime Authority.
-Complaint and Grievance Forms are available on our website.
+Every participant has the right of appeal, to make a complaint or request an assessment appeal.
+If an unpleasant experience is encountered during your training and you feel comfortable, discuss it with the trainer or, call NMC on 1300 723 112 and request to talk with the Managing Director.
+If you are not satisfied with the result you can also lodge a complaint with the State Fair Trading Office or your State Maritime Authority if applicable.
+Complaint forms are available to download on our website.

 Enrolment in boat training requires participants to provide details on any learning or physical difficulties which may impact on their training outcomes.
 This may include any language, literacy or numeracy issues.
 If you believe that you require any educational support, please speak with us prior to training.
 If this information is not disclosed prior to your course, we may ask you to reschedule at a time where further support may be provided.

-- Students may have access to their records on application to the College principal.
+Participants may have access to their records on application to NMC.
 This usually happens where a certificate is lost.
-Students are advised that an administrative charge of $30 will be made for providing copies of their records - regardless of how many pages of information that amounts to at any one request.
+An administrative charge of $30 will be made for providing copies of their records - regardless of how many pages of information that amounts to at any one request.

-- Workplace Health and Safety - Students are required to listen to directions from staff and trainers and to take special care in and around the College vessel.
-Strict footwear guidelines and no-smoking apply.
+Workplace Health and Safety - Students are required to listen to directions from staff and trainers and to take special care in and around training vessels.

 Upon booking and enrolment you will be asked to declare any health issues that may affect your suitability for participating in a practical course.
-The National Maritime College (NMC) accepts no responsibility for the decision of the physical fitness of the client/student to participate in a course or program.
+NMC accepts no responsibility for the decision of the physical fitness of the client/student to participate in a course or program.
 If a student has any medical problems, it is their responsibility to check with their GP that it is acceptable for them to join the course.